Maharishi Mahesh Yogi: Tour in India (1955–1957)

-He traveled around India for two years interacting with his "Hindu audiences" in an "Indian context".
-At that time, he called his movement the Spiritual Development Movement, but renamed it the Spiritual Regeneration Movement in 1957, in Madras, India, on the concluding day of the Seminar of Spiritual Luminaries.
+He travelled around India for two years interacting with his "Hindu audiences" in an "Indian context".
+At that time, he called his movement the Spiritual Development Movement, but renamed it the Spiritual Regeneration Movement in 1957, in Madras, on the concluding day of the Seminar of Spiritual Luminaries.
 According to Coplin, in his visits to southern India, the Maharishi spoke English rather than the Hindi spoken in his home area to avoid provoking resistance among those seeking linguistic self-determination, and to appeal to the "learned classes".

 World tours (1958–1968)

 According to William Jefferson, in 1958, the Maharishi went to Madras to address a large crowd of people who had gathered to celebrate the memory of Guru Dev.
 It was there that he spontaneously announced that he planned to spread the teaching of TM throughout the world.
 Hundreds of people immediately asked to learn TM.
 In 1959, Maharishi Mahesh Yogi began his first world tour, writing: "I had one thing in mind, that I know something which is useful to every man".